idaho06/aberredengine/docs/lua-interface-architecture.md

 - `meta_functions_complete` — comprehensive function list + collision/entity command parity check
 - `meta_builder_methods_have_schema_refs` — schema references point to existing types

-When adding new Rust types, easing functions, callback conventions, or API functions, update the corresponding `register_*_meta()` method.
+When adding new Rust types, easing functions, callback conventions, or API functions, update the corresponding `register_*_meta()` method in `stub_meta.rs`.
 If you don't, these tests will fail.

 ---